FFmpeg/FFmpeg/SMP/readme.txt

     1) opengl (requires glext)
 		a) Download glext.h and wglext.h from opengl.org.
 		b) Save the header files into OutputDir/include/gl/*.
-    2) nvenc (requires NVIDIA Video Codec SDK, recommended to also enable cuda)
-        a) Enable cuda as above.
-		b) Download the "NVIDIA Video Codec SDK" from the NVIDIA website.
-		c) Copy 'nvEncodeAPI.h' from the "NVIDIA Video Codec SDK" into the installed %CUDA%/include folder (where %CUDA% is the location that the CUDA SDK was installed) or into OutputDir/include if CUDA is not available.

 *OutputDir is the "Output Directory" specified in the project properties.
 The default value of OutputDir is "..\..\msvc" relative to the FFmpeg source directory.
 An example of the expected